SrinithaKundur/Data-Analytics/README.md

 ## Questions(KPIs)

-Churn by country?
+-Churn by country?

-Churn by Gender?
+-Churn by Gender?

-Churn by Card type?
+-Churn by Card type?

-Churn by Complaints?
+-Churn by Complaints?

-Churn by Credit score?
+-Churn by Credit score?

-Churn by Age?
+-Churn by Age?

-Total Customers?
+-Total Customers?

-Total exited?
+-Total exited?

-Average of salary?
+-Average of salary?